natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 | linear     | YRGB        | HDR peak              |
 | heatmap    | Various[^4] | 10000nit              |

+[^1]:
-[^1]: Operators below the blank row are for testing purposes.
+    Operators below the blank row are for testing purposes.
+    Should not be used for watching

 [^2]:
     Default to 1000nit.
     You can also set it manually like this `set glsl-shader-opts L_hdr=N`